briantruong777/SpotPost/README.md

 	* `reputation`	: Custom starting reputation of SpotPost.
 Default is 0.

 ### Updating Spotposts
-1. You must be logged in as `Admin` to update spotposts.
+1. You must be logged in as an admin to update spotposts.
 2. In order to update you must make a `POST` request to `/spotpost/_update`.
 3. You must also send a JSON file containing the data associated with the SpotPost.
 4. Format the JSON in the following way.